sosoc/croc/README.md

 Limitations
 ====
 When the x00, x01, etc files are required they *must* be present next to the main file.
 This package does no checks for this (yet).
+If they are not present, the relevant variables will be populated with zero values but this otherwise does not affect functionality.

 Basic usage
 ====